PhilipZhangs/Apple-Frameworks/README.md

 ### App Features

-- Explore frameworks in different views: List, Grid, and Detailed View.
+- Explore frameworks in different views: List or Grid.
 - Press on a framework to bring up a detailed view and learn more about its features.

 ### Framework Previews